truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ## 22.12.4.2
 **October 12, 2023**
 iXsystems is pleased to release TrueNAS SCALE 22.12.4.2!
-This is a hotpatch to fix an issue that prevents some TrueNAS CORE systems from fully migrating to SCALE 22.12.4.1:
+This is a hotpatch to fix an issue that prevents some TrueNAS CORE systems from migrating to SCALE 22.12.4.1:

 * [NAS-124623](https://ixsystems.atlassian.net/browse/NAS-124623) - error with home directory handling on migration from TrueNAS CORE.

-Users migrating from TrueNAS CORE to SCALE must either migrate to 22.12.4 and then update to 22.12.4.2 or migrate directly to 22.12.4.2 to avoid this issue.

 ## 22.12.4.1
 **October 11, 2023**